UBC-MDS/introduction-machine-learning/chapters/en/slides/module8/module8_13.md

 Notes:

-In the last slide deck we saw that we can make “hard” predictions with logistic regression using `predict` but logistic regression also can make something called “soft predictions”.
+In the last slide deck, we saw that we can make “hard predictions” with logistic regression using `predict` but logistic regression also can make something called “soft predictions”.